Esmail Qaani: Command of Quds Force

-In January 2020, Leader of Iran Ali Khamenei appointed Qaani as Commander of the Quds Force after General Qasem Soleimani was killed by a targeted U.S. drone strike near Baghdad International Airport.
+In January 2020, the Leader of Iran, Ali Khamenei, appointed Qaani as Commander of the Quds Force after General Qasem Soleimani was killed by a targeted U.S. drone strike near Baghdad International Airport.
 Khamenei described him as "one of the most prominent military commanders during the Sacred Defense".

-Saeid Golkar, a professor of political science at the University of Tennessee in the US and a visiting fellow for Iran policy at the Chicago Council on Global Affairs, believed that for Khamenei, it was important that the new commander had qualities such as "loyal" and "committed" to himself and the Revolutionary Guard.
-Also, he was familiar with the Quds Force and management of the forces and Iran's proxies.
-Qaani fit that bill.
+Saeid Golkar, a professor of political science at the University of Tennessee in the US and a visiting fellow for Iran policy at the Chicago Council on Global Affairs, believed that, for Khamenei, it was important that the new commander was "loyal" and "committed" to himself and the Revolutionary Guard and was familiar with the Quds Force and management of the forces and Iran's proxies.
+Qaani fitted that bill.

-Iranian expatriate and political expert, Dr. Karim Abdian Bani Saeed, expressed the view that the appointment of the subject was hasty and that Qaani's expertise fell short of the assassinated Soleimani.
-He noted that despite his relatively unknown figure, Qaani was a veteran with decades of overseas military experience, and signaled that his appointment was unlikely to either reduce the Quds Force influence upon Iranian foreign policy, or change Iranian influence in the region.
+Iranian expatriate and political expert, Dr. Karim Abdian Bani Saeed, expressed the view that the appointment was hasty and that Qaani's expertise fell short of Soleimani.
+He noted that, despite his relatively low profile, Qaani had decades of foreign military experience and signaled that his appointment was unlikely to reduce the Quds Force influence upon Iranian foreign policy or change Iranian influence in the region.